With an aging population, one of the major concerns is Alzheimer's and other forms of Dementia — which unfortunately has no cure.

 (Curcuma longa).
 Curcuminoids have been suggested to delay Alzheimers and dementia progression, through a variety of actions.
-It has been reported to be protective against oxifdative stress, and correction of beta amyloid plaque formation .
+It has been reported to be protective against oxidative stress, and correction of beta-amyloid plaque formation .

 You can find turmeric extract here.

-Sage (Salvia spp.) has been used for centuries to improve and cleanse the mind.
-Recent studies back this up, upon the discovery that sage provides antiacetylcholinesterase activity in much the same way as muira puama.
+Sage (Salvia officinalis) has been used for centuries to improve and cleanse the mind.
+Recent studies back this up, upon the discovery that sage provides antiacetylcholinesterase activity in much the same way as Muira puama.